 Information for Prospective Graduate Students

-Note.
-I do plan to admit a student for the 2024 academic year
+I do plan to consider a student for the 2025-2026 application cycle

 Thank you for your interest in my lab and the UBC clinical psychology graduate program!
 Please feel free to email me with any questions or simply to express your interest in applying.
-I am not always able to give prompt replies, but I do appreciate receiving these emails and I do try hard to reply.
+Sadly, I am not always able to reply as the quantity of emails I receive nowadays is overwhelming, but I do appreciate receiving these emails and I do read them.
 Although stressful, the graduate school application process is an exciting time, and I'd be happy to hear from you if you're considering my lab!
-Update: I have received more than 150 emails for the current application cycle and I am no longer able to keep up with my replies.
-I do keep these emails and will refer to them to help give context to applications I receive.
-Because I cannot give individual replies I have tried to answer below some of the most common questions.
+Because it has become difficult to give individual replies, I have tried to answer below some of the most common questions.

 Who is a good fit for my lab?